Academic Program Processes

 Don't forget: Curriculum actions for individual courses need to follow established procedures.

-Upon approval by the UNL Graduate Council, Graduate Studies will forward major/degree and certificate proposals to the Office of the Executive Vice Chancellor and Chief Academic Officer.
+Upon approval by the UNL Graduate Council, Graduate Studies will forward major/degree and certificate proposals to the Office of the Executive Vice Chancellor.

 Be prepared for questions and revisions throughout the process.